 Greater in-person work, SBA wrote in its memo, “allows for increased camaraderie, improved collaboration, and the ability to leave work at the office.”

 “Employees are encouraged to use their in-person time to its full potential to ensure the office and on-site worksites remain primary hubs for SBA team members to collaborate, create, build community, and care for one another,” SBA wrote.

 Office of Personnel Management

 The Office of Personnel Management is another of the latest to make its in-office requirements official.
-All telework-eligible OPM employees with telework agreements will have to report to the office at least four days per two-week pay period, starting this fall.
-The change will take place in a phased approach, beginning in September, and will be fully implemented by October.
+All telework-eligible OPM employees with telework agreements began reporting to the office at least four days per two-week pay period in fall 2023.
+The change took place in a phased approach, beginning in September 2023, and was fully implemented by October 2023.

 Department of Homeland Security

 Some agencies have gone further in explaining their positions.
 For one, the Department of Homeland Security has largely left workforce policy decisions to its individual components and offices.